Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 It’s a common technique used among bloggers and is used to increase the number of page views per visit.
 Ideally, you want your readers to stay on your blog longer right?

 Adding internal links is simple.
 Most often your posts will relate to one another, so all you have to do is add links to all your blog posts that lead to your other blog posts.
 Do this enough on your blog and your posts will end up promoting one another and it will grow your traffic significantly!

-You’ll notice a lot of internal links on this post leading to my other posts.
+You’ll notice a lot of internal links on this post leading to our other posts.